-Rio Beauty* recently sent me one of their Nail Art Starter Kits to review so I thought I’d do a few posts over the next couple of months on the different nail art designs/effects you can achieve from this kit.
-This kit comes with two polishes, a black and a white, 4 pots of glitter in various colours, a wheel of gems in various shapes, a professional nail art pen in black, 3 different brushes and a dotter tool, it also comes with an instruction/ideas booklet and a Salon Nail Techniques DVD so this kit is perfect for both the nail art enthusiasts and the beginners.
+Rio Beauty recently sent me one of their Nail Art Starter Kits to review.
+I thought I’d do a few posts over the next couple of months on the different nail art designs/effects you can achieve from this kit.
+This kit comes with two polishes, a black and a white, 4 pots of glitter in various colours, a wheel of gems in various shapes, a professional nail art pen in black, 3 different brushes and a dotter tool.
+It also comes with an instruction/ideas booklet and a Salon Nail Techniques DVD.
+The Rio Beauty Nail Art Kit kit is perfect for both the nail art enthusiasts and the beginners.

-I had a look through their booklet to decide which look I wanted to create and went for this flower/daisy pattern that was on the front of the box, I thought it was very suitable for Spring which is just around the corner (although you wouldn’t know it with the cold whether we’ve had recently)!
+I had a look through their booklet to decide which look I wanted to create.
+Decided on this flower/daisy pattern that was on the front of the box.
+Which I thought it was very suitable for Spring just around the corner.
+Although you wouldn’t know it with the cold whether we’ve had recently.

-For the black I used the Professional Nail Art Pen & Brush choosing to use the small pen as I knew it would enable me to get a more accurate/detailed design.
-I started outlining the petals then added the ‘creases’ to bring the image to life.
-I then went back over the red with the small brush to enhance the colour.
+For the black I used the Professional Nail Art Pen & Brush from the Rio Beauty Nail Art Kit.
+Choosing to use the small pen as I knew it would enable me to get a more accurate/detailed design.
+I started outlining the petals then added the “creases” to bring the image to life.
+Then I went back over the red with the small brush to enhance the colour.

-Have you used any of Rio Beauty’s Nail Art Kits?
-I’d love to see some of the designs you’re created!
+Have you used the Rio Beauty Nail Art Kit?
+I’d love to see some of the designs you’re created.